 - Core Courses:

-- Integrative Anatomy and Physiology (3 credit hours)
+- BIOL 6351 Integrative Anatomy and Physiology (3 credit hours)

-- Molecular Mechanisms of Human Disease (3 credit hours)
+- BIOL 6352 Molecular Mechanisms of Disease (3 credit hours)

-- Contemporary Issues in Human Health (3 credit hours)
+- BIOL 6355 Introduction to Health Systems (3 credit hours)

 Elective Courses to Complete the M.S.
 (12 Credit Hours)